 Snappy ride.

-The Nike Vaporfly 3 offers very good energy return, which contributes to a more efficient running stride.
+The Nike Vaporfly 3 offers impressive energy return, which contributes to a more efficient running stride.
 This energy return is facilitated by the midsole's ZoomX foam, which absorbs impact and rebounds effectively, allowing runners to maintain their pace over longer distances.

 Snappy ride.

-The cushioning in the Nike Vaporfly 3 is satisfactory, offering decent underfoot protection while keeping weight to a minimum.
-The heel provides good cushioning, but the forefoot feels less substantial.
-While this helps shave off some grams, runners seeking a more consistently cushioned feel—especially in the forefoot—may find it lacking, particularly for longer efforts.
+The cushioning in the Nike Vaporfly 3 is not bad, offering acceptable underfoot protection while keeping weight to a minimum.
+The heel provides passable cushioning, but the forefoot feels a bit less substantial.
+While this helps shave off some grams, runners seeking a more cushioned feel, especially in the forefoot, may find it lacking, particularly for longer efforts.

 Forefoot lacks protection.

-The Nike Vaporfly 3 offers poor lateral stability, largely due to its narrow base and stack height.
-This can make balance more challenging.
-With a lightweight design focused on performance, it sacrifices some side-to-side support, which may be a drawback for runners needing extra stability.
+The Nike Vaporfly 3 offers satisfactory lateral stability, but its platform is quite narrow, which can make balance more challenging.
+With a lightweight design focused on performance, it sacrifices some side-to-side stability, which may be a drawback for runners needing extra help to maintain good form.
 However, for those prioritizing speed over shorter distances, the trade-off might be acceptable.

 Very firm at the forefoot.